-Loan restructuring is done for clients where the focus of the business relationship has shifted from making profit to mitigating losses on lending exposure at a stage when legal action for mitigating losses is not yet needed.
-The goal is timely identification of clients where restructuring would enable them to continue in business and to mitigate or prevent further losses for the Group.
+Loan refinancing is done for clients where the focus of the business relationship has shifted from making profit to mitigating losses on lending exposure at a stage when legal action for mitigating losses is not yet needed.
+The goal is timely identification of clients where refinancing would enable them to continue in business and to mitigate or prevent further losses for the Group.

-Restructuring activities are based on cooperation with other organisational parts of the Group, which identify clients/ exposures that are the subject of restructuring and include: supporting of sales staff in defining the appropriate restructuring strategy, analysing restructuring applications, suggesting measures and making recommendations for restructuring, monitoring progress, monitoring the portfolio, assessing the level of impairment and the Group's proposing measures that would improve collateral coverage in order to strengthen its position in the collection of receivables.
+Refinancing activities are based on cooperation with other organisational parts of the Group, which identify clients/exposures that are the subject of refinancing and include: supporting of sales staff in defining the appropriate refinancing strategy, analysing refinancing applications, suggesting measures and making recommendations for refinancing, monitoring progress, monitoring the portfolio, assessing the level of impairment and the Group's proposing measures that would improve collateral coverage in order to strengthen its position in the collection of receivables.

-Compared to the end of 2012, the restructured corporate portfolio has grown in volume by 1.3% in 2013, amounting to HRK 1,006 million (2012: HRK 993 million).
-The restructured portfolio provisions coverage as of 31 December 2013 was 50.1% (2012: 35.6%).
-The restructured individuals portfolio has grown in volume by 61.5% in 2013, amounting to HRK 1,360 million (2012: HRK 842 million), with a portfolio provisions coverage of 32.2%.
+Compared to the end of 2013, refinanced corporate portfolio of the Group and the Bank has grown in volume by 32.5% in 2014, amounting to HRK 1,333 million (2013: HRK 1,006 million).
+The refinanced portfolio provisions coverage as of 31 December 2014 was 50% (2013: 50.01%).
+The refinanced individuals portfolio has grown in volume by 44.4% in 2014, amounting to HRK 1,969 million (2013: HRK 1,360 million), with a portfolio provisions coverage of 36.1%.

-The Group is also continuously improving collection and workout processes (problem loan management framework) by introducing new application support boosting process efficiency and developing novel collection strategies in the form of tailor-made products and offers to retail customers, restructuring standards and support for corporate clients, and finally sale of assets where further collection is deemed immaterial and therefore not appropriate/ efficient to be executed within the Group.
+The Group is also continuously improving collection and workout processes (problem loan management framework) by introducing new application support boosting process efficiency and developing novel collection strategies in the form of tailor-made products and offers to retail customers, refinancing standards and support for corporate clients, and finally sale of assets where further collection is deemed immaterial and therefore not appropriate/ efficient to be executed within the Group.